Sleep, Fat, Muscle, and Bodybuilding

 - You burn muscle rather than fat

-How is that for three great reasons to get enough sleep???
 The easiest way to lose fat is to get enough sleep!
 Sleep is very important in regulating hormones.
 Turns out that when you are sleep deprived your leptin decrease and your ghrelin levels increase which causes your metabolism to slow down.
 It also makes you hungrier so that you eat more.
-Sleep deprivation is a double-bad for people trying to lose weight – it makes you burn off fewer calories AND it makes you eat more, so you get FAT! (references 1, 2, 3)
+People who only sleep 4-5 hours a night will on average eat 200-300 extra calories each day (10-15lbs fat gain a year).
+Sleep deprivation is a double-bad for people trying to lose weight – it makes you burn off fewer calories AND it makes you eat more, so you get FAT! . (references 1, 2, 3)

 Sleep deprivation makes you burn muscle rather than fat!
 If you are dieting while sleep deprived, you will burn twice as much muscle and only half as much fat.
 The message is clear, if you are on any sort of a diet trying to get ripped you MUST get enough sleep or you will lose muscle instead of fat!
 If you are eating less than your TDEE in an attempt to lose weight, you must get enough sleep or the weight you will be losing will be muscle instead of fat. (reference 4)

 Sleep deprivation slow you down, its like being drunk all day long.
 Not only do your run 4.5% slower but your athletic skills decrease by 9%.
 Your free throw accuracy decreases by 9% and your three-point field goal accuracy decreases by 9%.
-The easiest way to be at your peak performance is to get enough sleep. (references 5, 6)
+When it comes to cardiovascular endurance, sleep deprived people get physically exhausted 30% sooner.
+Again, most young men don’t care about cardio because they mistakenly think that “cardio kilz gainz” but this 30% reduction in cardiovascular capacity will affect them in the weight room.
+Those unexplained “bad workouts” where you are really weak and can’t push it have an explanation – lack of sleep.
+If you want to hit those new PRs then the easiest way to be at your peak performance is to get enough sleep. (references 5, 6)

 Now I know that most of you say you get enough sleep but most of you are just fooling yourself.
 We are a planet of sleep deprived people.
-I have a very simple definition of sleep deprivation - if an alarm clock wakes you up, you are sleep deprived – period.
+I have a very simple definition of sleep deprivation – if an alarm clock wakes you up, you are sleep deprived – period.
 You have been awakened before your body was fully rested and all its internal housekeeping is done.
+Many people who claim they dont need a lot of sleep say that when they dont set an alarm they sleep 8-10 hours and are “just as tired” as when they get 5-6 hours sleep.
+The thing is, they are sleep deprived!
+It takes the body awhile to catch up from all that sleep deprivation.
+Eventually they would fall into normal sleeping habits of getting 7.5-8.5 hours of sleep a night.
 Most people use alarm clocks but you don’t have to, its all about time management.

 All the time I hear people say “I don’t need a lot of sleep” – I don’t buy it.
 If sleeping too much makes you groggy and tired then you should see a doctor asap because you probably have sleep apnea.
 If you “only need 6 hrs sleep” its probably because of stress, anxiety or too much caffeine consumption.
 Although many can fall to sleep when very tired if they have residual caffeine in their systems or are stressed about something, when they wake up in the middle of the night they have real trouble getting back to sleep – this is not an indication that they don’t need more sleep!
 Its an indication that they have a problem that needs solving so they can get the sleep their body needs!